Core Terms

 Every structure depends on the clarity of its language.

-LPWS uses a number of core terms that need to remain understandable, grounded, and internally consistent.
+LPWS uses a number of core terms that need to remain understandable, grounded and internally consistent.

 These terms are not meant to create distance or symbolic weight.
-They exist to support clarity.

 When terms remain vague, a structure becomes unstable.